kristian-lange-tw/JATOS_docs/docs/Write_your_study/Write-your-own-Study-Basics-and-Beyond.md

    </html>
    ~~~

-1. The second bit is not really necessary but without defining the `jatos.onLoad` callback function you won't be able to use most of jatos.js' features.
-Of course you could start right away with any JavaScript but if you want to use jatos.js' variables and functions you have to wait untill jatos.js is finished initializing.
+1. The second bit is not really necessary but without defining the `jatos.onLoad` callback function you won't be able to use most of _jatos.js_' features.
+Of course you could start right away with any JavaScript but if you want to use _jatos.js_' variables and functions you have to wait untill _jatos.js_ is finished initializing.

    ~~~ html
    <script>